t4sty-it/accord/README.md

 ## Requirements and dependencies
 The project depends on [bun](bun.sh), is written in Typescript and uses vitejs for packaging.

-## Operation
+## Usage

-To install:
+Install dependencies with
 ```sh
 bun install
 ```

-To run in dev mode:
+then run in dev mode with
 ```sh
 bun run dev
 ```

-To build:
+or build with
 ```sh
 bun run build
 ```